Vol. 01 · Perth, WA · MMXXVI

 Under our Pro tier, you pay A$399/mo to run on our infrastructure.
 No equity dilution.
 Once you cross our traction safety net (5 paying customers and A$3k MRR), a 12% revenue share kicks in, strictly capped at A$250k or 36 months (whichever comes first).
 After that, the revenue share ends forever.

 The era of waiting for a technical co-founder is over.
-The execution gap has been closed.
-If you have the domain expertise and the drive, the only thing left to do is build.
+If you have the vertical domain expertise and the drive to sell, you already have the leverage to build.

 Don’t wait for a technical co-founder.
 Build one.